MultiSafepay/docs/content/integration/testing/test-payment-details.md

 - [Klarna's test credentials](https://docs.klarna.com/resources/test-environment/)

 **Test a Klarna order**
-1. [Create an order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order.
-See also Examples > Klarna direct/redirect.
+1. [Create an order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order (Example: Klarna direct/redirect).
 2. On the Klarna page, click **Kopen**.
 3. In the **Telefoonnummer** field, enter any mobile number, and then click **Ga verder**.
 4. In the **Verificatiecode** field, enter any 6-digit number, and then click **Bevestigen**.